josipmatija/josipmatija/README.md

 - 👋 Hi, I’m @josipmatija
-- 👀 I’m interested in Cloud
+- 👀 I’m interested in Cloud Engineering
-- My skillset consists of: Linux, IP networking (CCNP certified), AWS (Solution Architect certified), Python, Docker, Kubernetes
+- My skillset consists of: Linux, IP networking (CCNP certified), AWS (Solution Architect certified), Python, Docker, Kubernetes,..
-- 📫 You can see my contact details at my personal website www.josipmatija.me
+- 📫 You can contact me at josip@josipmatija.me

 <!---
 josipmatija/josipmatija is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.